oracle-livelabs/oic/oic-gen3/core-competencies/agentic-ai/expense-automation/import-project-configure/import-project-configure.md

 In this section, you'll import the pre built *Intelligent Expense Automation with Agentic AI* project into your Oracle Integration environment and configure the necessary connections for the integrations.
 The project contains four integrations that will become agentic AI tools.

-You'll need to configure three essential connections:
+You'll need to configure four essential connections:

 - FTP Adapter Connection - For retrieving patient data files from healthcare repositories
 - HCM Cloud Connection - For creating an expense record.